utr1903/nri-vsphere/README.md

 For example, the counter `cpu.usage.average` returns multiple values: one for each CPU core of an host.
 The integration uses these values to compute the average, that is then included in the `VSphereHostSample` sample.

+If you would like to send the metrics of each individual instance, you can use the flag `--consider_instances`.
+By enabling it, the integration will track the every fetched instance value and send them to separate extended samples such as `VSphereVMInstanceSample`.
+If a VM has 4 CPU cores, the integration will send 4 instance values and will store them under 4 rows under the `VSphereVMInstanceSample` sample.
+Beware, this corresponds to additional data ingest.

 ## Building

 If you have downloaded the source code and installed the Go toolchain, you can build and run the vSphere integration locally.